Overview

 Step 2: Create Global Settings

-Create settings file at src/global-settings/[provider]-oauth.ts
+Create settings file atsrc/global-settings/[provider]-oauth.ts:

 - Mark

-- Set appropriate default scopes
+clientSecretasis_encrypted: true - Set appropriate default scopes

 - Group settings under ‘auth’ category